denet, A lightweight command-line tool for process monitoring in benchmarking and beyond

 \section{Conclusion}

-\texttt{denet} is a lightweight and customizable process monitoring tool purposefully built for the needs of modern bioinformatics workflows and benchmarks.
-Compared to other tools, \texttt{denet} provides adaptive sampling, recursive process tree monitoring, and eBPF support.
-Its dual interface, including a CLI for interactive usage or POSIX workflows, and a Python API for flexible scripting, provides extra flexibility. \texttt{denet} is free software.
-The eBPF support requires Linux 4.x or above kernels compiled with CONFIG\_BPF\_SYSCALL (e.g., recent Ubuntu systems).
+\texttt{denet} is a lightweight and customizable process monitoring tool built for workflows and benchmarks.
+It adds adaptive sampling, recursive process-tree monitoring, and eBPF-based off-CPU analysis.
+Its dual interface (CLI for interactive use and POSIX workflows, Python API for scripting) fits both settings.
+On a Snakemake workflow, \texttt{denet} does not distort the default profiling readouts.
+Its joint CPU, memory, and I/O timeseries attribute resource peaks to specific pipeline stages.
+These point to specific tuning decisions. \texttt{denet} is Linux-first. macOS support via host APIs is experimental, and eBPF needs a Linux 4.x or newer kernel with \texttt{CONFIG\_BPF\_SYSCALL}.

-In terms of limitations, \texttt{denet} is built with Linux in mind, even if macOS might be supported via host APIs.